 Bacalao a la Vizcaina – Spanish Salt Cod Stew

-Bacalao a la Vizcaina is a delicious Spanish-style salt cod dish from the Basque region of Spain, that’s popular in Mexico, Guatemala and throughout the rest of Latin America.
+Bacalao a la Vizcaina is a delicious Spanish-style salt cod dish from the Basque region of Spain, that’s popular in Bilbao as well as Mexico, Guatemala and throughout the rest of Latin America.

 Buying and Soaking Salt Cod for Bacalao a la Vizcaina

-To be honest, the first time I made bacalao a la vizcaina, I didn’t start the process of soaking the salt cod early enough and the dish was too salty.
+The key to success in using bacalao is soaking it long enough to remove the salt.
+The first time I made bacalao a la vizcaina, I didn’t start the process of soaking the salt cod early enough and the dish was too salty.
 When I visited the fish market in Punta Delgada in the Azores, I learned that it’s best to begin the process four days in advance.

 During the weeks leading up to Easter, it’s possible to purchase dried salt cod at Italian, Portuguese and even supermarkets across Toronto.
 In our neighbourhood, the best source for salt cod is Maselli’s (906 Danforth Ave at Donlands TTC Station) a family-owned Italian grocer in our neighbourhood.

 The key is choosing salt cod is to purchase a piece of fish that isn’t too thin.
 You don’t want to buy only the tail.
 Instead, look for a middle piece of the filet.